psiberx/cp2077-rewind/README.md

 Current version of the mod doesn't restart activities automatically and requires you to run [Cyber Engine Tweaks](https://github.com/yamashi/CyberEngineTweaks) console commands.

-Some commands require activity names and other parameters which you can all find in this [list of activities](https://github.com/psiberx/cp2077-rewind/wiki/Activities).
+Some commands require special names which you can all find in this [list of activities](https://github.com/psiberx/cp2077-rewind/wiki/Activities).

 **`NightCityRewind.Activate(name)`**

 Starts one named activity.

 For example, `NightCityRewind.Activate("ma_hey_spr_11")`.

 **`NightCityRewind.ActivateAll()`**